 - a.
-Between settings of care, including appropriate discharge planning for hospital or institutional stays. - b.
+Between settings of care, including appropriate discharge planning for hospital or institutional stays.
+Upon notification of a change in setting of care, the HMO is responsible for coordination with the hospital or institution staff. - b.
 With services provided by another HMO. - c.
 With services a member receives through Medicaid Fee-for-Service. - d.
 With services a member receives through community and social support providers.